arqbishop/Fibonacci/README.md

 # Fibonacci
- Short programs tha computes the Fibonacci sequen up to a given number.
+ Short program that computes the Fibonacci sequence up to a given number.

  ## How to use
 - Make sure you have Python installed on your machine (Python 3.x).